msg-CareerPaths/csharp-training/chapters/exercises.md

    - ProductInMemoryController - operations for saving products in memory.
    - ProductCategoriesInMemoryController - operations for saving products categories in memory.
    - ProductFileController - operations for saving products in files.
-   - ProductADOSqlController -  operations for the products to be saved in a Sql Database using ADO.Net .
    - ProductsEFController - operations for the products to be saved in a Sql Database using Entity Framework core.
    - ProductCategoryMongoController - operations for the product categories which will be stored in MongoDb.